 - Drink at least one alcoholic beverage per day

-- Drink alcohol just because you feel the need to
+- Drink alcohol just because they feel the need to

 - Drink an excessive amount of alcohol, especially during social events, gatherings, etc.

-- Your drinking becomes the main concern of your loved ones
+- Their drinking becomes a major concern of their loved ones

-- Your drinking affects your job, quality of work, and your hobbies
+- Their drinking affects their job, quality of work, or home and personal life

-As mentioned, drinking is a normal part of our culture, regardless of whatever alcoholic beverages you prefer.
+As mentioned, drinking is a normal part of our culture, regardless of whatever alcoholic beverages one prefers.
 However, many people don’t realize the long-term effects of excessive alcohol use.
-Whether you are frequent, a social/occasional, or a first-time drinker, the effects of alcohol are undeniable.
+Whether you are a frequent, a social or occasional, or a first-time drinker, the effects of alcohol are undeniable.

-Several studies have also revealed that the younger a person begins to consume alcohol, the higher the risk they possess of developing an alcohol dependency.
-Likewise, young adults, including teenagers are also prone to have issues with brain development.
-Moreover, alcoholism can take a toll on an alcoholic’s overall health.
-For one, specific internal organs such as the liver and brain can be greatly affected.
+Several studies have also revealed that the younger a person is when they begin to consume alcohol, the higher their risk of developing an alcohol dependency.
+Brains are still developing into a person’s mid-20’s, so too much alcohol consumption can interfere with the process.
+Moreover, alcoholism can take a toll on a problem drinker’s overall health.
+In addition to affecting the brain’s development, heart and liver health risk being compromised.